williamQyq/pyreflect/README.md

 </a>

 ### **1️⃣ Initialize Configuration**
-To initialize the default configuration, run:
+To initialize the default configuration for model path, hyperparameters, and data reading paths, run:

 ```bash
 python -m pyreflect init --force